 ||$295.00 per person.
 Group booking discounts available.

-This course option is ideal for students wishing to meet the requirements for obtaining both the NSW Boat and PWC licence in one day of training.
+This course option is ideal for anyone wishing to meet the requirements for obtaining both the NSW Boat and PWC licence in one day of training.
 No further training or testing is required on successful completion of the course.The program includes theory, the Boat and PWC multiple-choice tests and boat practical.

 - The College operates an easy-to-use online booking and enrolment system.
 You can also call 1300 723 112 to book via phone.